 These bugs made it confusing to know if I had just not figured out the next part of a puzzle or if something in the game is supposed to be happening but had not successfully triggered.
 Eventually, I dealt with this by realizing that if after a while nothing was happening in the game, it was worthwhile to reload the level, even if it meant losing some game progress.
 This part was defiantly pretty frustrating, but as it is an early release, I expect the developers will continue to work on these issues.

 There were a few cinematic sequences that were also a bit delayed in loading.
 I thought perhaps Ryte had crashed until I looked around and finally noticed that in the distance two large warriors were fighting.
 The loading screen happens frequently between levels and areas, and it is longer than I would like it to be.
 It is noticeable.
 I kind of wish the developers put something more beautiful to look at during these long loading screens.
 The loading screen was simply a totally black screen with the word “loading” with an occasional spark appearing.
 I was aware I was staring at this word for a long time.
-I was able to beat Ryte VR Game in about 5 hours of playtime.
+I was able to beat Ryte VR in about 5 hours of playtime.
 Part of this playtime was trying to figure out if a puzzle had glitched or if I needed to do something to solve a puzzle.
 When the game ended it showed various choices I had made and the outcome.
 I have to admit I didn’t quite realize the game was ending and like many other VR games out there was left wanting more.
 I thought the gameplay was just starting to get good and then the game ended.

 It did feel like there were two sections to the game and that they didn’t necessarily link up too well.
 I was hoping for more stories about the “time traveler” section.
 The robot guide and initial door lock puzzles were gone and never seen again, and as I mentioned overall the end story was confusing and didn’t really explain anything that happened for me.
 Many characters were introduced and I have no idea what happened to most of them.

-Final thought Ryte VR Game
+Final thought Ryte The Eye of Atlantis VR Review

-All in all, I think Ryte is a fun VR puzzle game that reminds you of Myst or other point and click adventures.
+All in all, I think Ryte is a fun VR puzzle game that reminds you of Myst or other point-and-click adventures.
 I liked the attention to detail on history and lore.
 I just wish the developers spent a little more time with testing to get some of the glitches I experienced worked out.
 Regardless of the technical problems, I still feel this game is a worthwhile purchase as the puzzles are fun and the environment really brings you to “the city of Atlantis” in VR.
 Just be aware you may need to reload a few times.